 Trackside Model Train Building Modifications

-Using a fairly generic trackside model train building which he scratchbuilt, before he places it on his layout, Gerry always plans on adding small external features to make the structure unique and come “alive.”
+Gerry uses a fairly generic trackside model train building that he scratch-built.
+Before he places it on his layout, Gerry always plans on adding small external features to make the structure unique and come “alive.”
 Since the building will sit along the tracks, he decided a small loading dock would be appropriate below the boxcar freight doors on the backside.
-Using basswood stripwood, he scratchbuilt a small loading dock and what a difference it suddenly made.
-The model was no longer generic – it had a purpose.
-Now it’s time to add small details like barrels, pallets, boxes and crates to further “enliven the scene.”
+Using basswood stripwood, he scratch-built a small loading dock, and what a difference it suddenly made!
+The model was no longer generic—it had a purpose.
+Now it’s time to add small details like barrels, pallets, boxes, and crates to further “enliven the scene.”

 Here are more ideas for making model railroad buildings for your layout.